consuldemocracy/docs/english-documentation/introduction/local_installation/README.md

 # Local installation

-Before installing Consul and having it up and running make sure you all [prerequisites](prerequisites.md) installed.
+1. Before installing Consul and having it up and running make sure all [prerequisites](prerequisites.md) are installed.

-1. First, clone the [Consul Github repository](https://github.com/consul/consul/) and enter the project folder:
+2. After you have fully loaded and checked the installation of [prerequisites](prerequisites.md) clone the [Consul Github repository](https://github.com/consul/consul/) and enter the project folder:

 ```bash
 git clone https://github.com/consul/consul.git
 cd consul
 ```

-1. Install the Ruby version we need with your Ruby version manager.
+3. Install the Ruby version we need with your Ruby version manager.
 Here are some examples:

 ```bash
 rvm install `cat .ruby-version` # If you're using RVM